Hong Kong Must-Dos: 5 Things To Add To Your Trip Itinerary

 Sometimes you have to do the super touristy thing because it’s worth it.
-In Hong Kong that is Victoria Peak.
+In Hong Kong, that thing is Victoria Peak.
 The views are amazing both day and night and I’m a sucker for a stunning view.
-When I went in 2011, I went during the evening so I’m keen to go back for some day time views.
-I know you can hike up to the peak so that may be my goal for my next HK visit when it’s not humid.
+When I went in 2011, I went in the evening.
+So I’m keen to go back for some day time views.
+You can also hike up to the peak so that may be my goal for my next visit when it’s not humid.

 When I visited in 2011, Toby and I took the funicular.
 I love this word!
-Its definition is an inclined plane or cliff railway and it’s not very common in North America but it seemed common overseas.
+Its definition is an inclined plane or cliff railway.
+It’s not very common in North America but it seems common overseas.

 Night view of Hong Kong from Victoria Peak.

 Hong Kong Must-Dos #4 – Shopping or Window Shopping!